ory/sdk/clients/client/python/docs/IdentityApi.md

 If at least one identity is imported successfully, the response status is 200 OK.
 If all imports fail, the response is one of the following 4xx errors:
-400 Bad Request: The request payload is invalid or improperly formatted.
+- 400 Bad Request: The request payload is invalid or improperly formatted.
-409 Conflict: Duplicate identities or conflicting data were detected.
+- 409 Conflict: Duplicate identities or conflicting data were detected.

+This applies while `with_partial_inserts` is true, which is the default.
+Set it to false to import the batch as a single unit instead: one conflict then fails the whole request with 409 Conflict and no identity is created, in exchange for a considerably faster import.

 If you get a 504 Gateway Timeout:
-Reduce the batch size
+- Reduce the batch size
-Avoid duplicate identities
+- Avoid duplicate identities
-Pre-hash passwords with BCrypt
+- Pre-hash passwords with BCrypt

 If the issue persists, contact support.